MallocSecurity/sdk/docs/api-reference/checkUrl.md

 ---

 ## Interpretation
-- `category`: The category of the URL.
+- `category`: The Theat category of the URL.
 The possible categories are:

     | Category      | Description                                |
     |---------------|--------------------------------------------|